BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 34.0 fold_long_lines.c
 This function breaks an input line that exceeds a number of column counts.
 If it finds a word that exceeds the limit, it puts a hyphen and the starts the remaining words on another line.

+35.0 strleng.c
+This function counts the length of a string.